AndrewEdmonds11/AnalysisToolsPrototypes_Renamed/art_gallery_andy/README.md

  * no access to SubRun- or Run-level data products
  * need to know details of full data products
  * no configuration interface to e.g. have user choose histogram limits etc.

+## Next Steps
+* Make histograms with time cuts
+* Make it a compiled program rather than a ROOT macro?
+* Add a simple configuration interface?